gloryknight/cyan_audit/doc/cyanaudit.md

           -h host    Connect to given host
           -p port    Connect on given port
           -U user    Connect as given user

+  To run this script every Sunday at midnight, you would create the following entry in your crontab (change values and paths as appropriate):

+        0 0 * * *   /usr/pgsql-9.3/bin/cyanaudit_log_rotate.pl -U postgres -d mydb

 * `cyanaudit_dump.pl`